"What's good for General Motors is good for the country."

 "The Reagan Revolution" of 1981 ushered in the grand

-experiment in applied market absolutism.
+experiment in applied market fundamentalism.
 Before more and greater harms

 befall us all, it is past time for the people and the government of the